 Is there a registration fee?

-A $500 non-refundable registration deposit is due upon acceptance.
+A $500 non-refundable tuition deposit is required in order to enroll your daughter.
 The deposit will be credited to the student’s tuition account.

 What are the financial obligations at SHA beyond tuition and the student fees?

 All students pay tuition and the student fees.
 In addition, upon registration, each student is billed a one-time charge for a new iPad.
 Separate fees are charged for private instrumental lesson fees, Advanced Placement, online and college level course fees, and field trips.
 In addition, students are expected to raise $125 for the annual walkathon and sell ten tickets ($25 each) for the annual raffle.
 SHA also invites voluntary gifts to the Annual Loyalty Fund, which support the daily operations of the Academy and are tax-deductible.

 All students pay a general fee of $250, which covers the cost of consumable materials such as art supplies, laboratory supplies and manuals, vocabulary books, magazines, and Regents review books.
 The general fee also covers the yearbook cost and annual Parent Guild dues.
 Many textbooks that students use are supplied by their school districts.